michaelmaxi/Snowflake-Starter/README.md

 Streams - Create objects to view & track DML changes INSERT / UPDATE / DELETE

-FYI - Allows you to connect with command line using SnowSQL
+FYI - Snowflake allows you to access your account data with command line using SnowSQL